luukitooo/Symbol-Processing-Demo/README.md

 <br>

 ## Usage
-You can use generated events to send them from your screens and then handle inside ViewModels to update a view state and user interface.
+You can use generated **LoginViewStateEvents** to send events from your screens and then handle inside ViewModels to update a view state.
 You can have onEvent function in your ViewModel like this:
 ```kotlin
 fun onEvent(event: LoginViewStateEvents) {
         when (event) {